zekini-com/laravel-generics/README.md

-The **zekini/laravel-generics** package allows us to store our generate classes in a package so we can reuse
+The **zekini/laravel-generics** package allows us to store our generic classes in a package so we can reuse them

 **Installation**

-    composer require zekini/laravel-generics
+    composer require --dev zekini/laravel-generics

 Publish vendor configurations